-Moas are large, flightless and native birds.
-Moas could weigh as little as 20 kilograms or be as heavy as 250 kilogra ms!
-The largest Moa of all was the Dinornis Giganteus which could get as tall as four metres.
-That makes it the tallest bird that ever lived!
+Moa are large, flightless and native birds.
+Moas could weigh as little as 20 kilograms or be as heavy as 240 kilograms!
+The largest Moa of all was the Dinornis Giganteus of which the females could grow up to 3.6m metres.
+That makes it thought to be the tallest bird that ever lived!

-- Moas were hunted to extinction in New Zealand by around 1600 AD.
+- Moa were hunted to extinction in Aotearoa by around 1600 AD.

 - Pounamu is found at the head of Lake Wakatipu in the Routeburn Valley and the Dart Valley.

-- Look up the following words in the dictionary and define them:
+- Look up the following words in a dictionary and define them:

 - Create a mind map of all the different native animals Ngai Tahu came to the Wakatipu to hunt.
 Can you discover how the meat was preserved?